Fiasko96/CAD_AR_Uploader/README.md

 # CAD_AR_Uploader

-HTML upload page to Firebase storage for CAD_AR application Web interface for uploading GLB files too Firebase Storage
+Web interface for uploading GLB files to Firebase Storage which are then pulled from the storage to the app.

 CAD_AR_Uploader